Multiple people shot on busy street in Washington, D.C., police say

 "This is a very early point in our investigation," Emerman said.
 "And we're still trying to figure out the motive or what specifically took place here."

-The incident occurred near the University of the District of Columbia and an independent college preparatory school.
+The shooting occurred near the University of the District of Columbia and an independent college preparatory school.
 Both are currently on lockdown.
 Emerman said police officers are with students inside of the prep school.
+Authorities established a reunification site at the Cleveland Park Library for family members.

 Police are asking residents to avoid the 4100 block of Connecticut Avenue NW area and to expect street closures until further notice as officers respond to the incident.
-Police said they are sweeping the neighborhood.
+Emerman said they are sweeping the neighborhood, including several nearby apartment buildings.

+"We're still exploring all our theories, but right now we are concentrating on the immediate area to make sure that we've rendered this area safe for the public," he said.

+During the afternoon press conference, D.C.
+Mayor Muriel Bowser expressed concern for those wounded.

 Videos and photos shared to Twitter showed officials entering a residential building in the area, as well as evacuating local residents.